preludeorg/operator-support/README.md

 # Operator Support

+Operator is an autonomous adversary emulation platform, built by [Prelude](https://prelude.org)

-A public spot to report issues and request features.
+This repository is a public spot to report issues and request features.

 ## Report a bug